-Adaptive Nursery and Landscape Management
+Adaptive Nursery and Landscape Management Non-transferable to UC or CSU

 A nursery and landscape skills pre-vocational training course adapted for, but not limited to, students with developmental, intellectual and/or physical disabilities.
 Students will learn nursery and landscape management skills for employment preparation.
 Field trips may be required.

-HORT 301D 2.0 Units
+HORT 301D